Glen Highland Farm

 Nancy has been a Food Scientist for 30+ years and specializes in startup beverage companies.
 In fact she is well known in the beverage industry as the “Beverage Queen!”
 She develops the beverages and is responsible for everything inside the bottle.
 Some brands you know that she has developed and manages the ingredients for are Vitamin Water, Smart Water, SoBe, Capri Sun, FUZE, CORE Water, Newman’s Own Iced Teas, Body Armor….and many other energy drinks.

 She is a board member of her Synagogue, Gesher Shalom in Ft.
 Lee, NJ, has been a board member of her condominium.
-Nancy is very excited about being further involved with GHF by being a board member.

 Tracy Beck